gimmevsc/dictionary_bot/README.md

 # **Dictionary Bot for Telegram**

-This project is a **Telegram bot** designed to provide dictionary functionalities such as word definitions, synonyms, and more.
-The bot interacts with users on Telegram and processes their requests.
+The bot stores client vocabulary in an SQLite3 database The bot interacts with users on Telegram and processes their requests.

 ---